FAFSA filers must meet the below requirements to be eligible to apply for and receive financial aid.

 You have the right to ask a school:

 The names of its accrediting organizations.

-About its programs, physical facilities and its faculty.
+About its programs; its instructional, laboratory, and other physical facilities; and its faculty.

 You have the responsibility to: